C-D-Lewis/chunky-fargate/README.md

   "300"
 ```

-The output PNG snapshot will be saved by Chunky in the scene's directory.
+The output PNG snapshot will be saved by Chunky in the scene's directory and in
+the `output` directory created, since the `scenes` directory is always reset.

+> If "no world found for scene" occurs, try with `sudo`.

 ## Run in Docker